-If you were the victim of a tractor-trailer truck accident in Montgomery, Alabama, you may be able to recover compensation.
-A lawyer may be able to help you identify the liable party, collect evidence to support your case, and negotiate a settlement or take your case to trial.
+If you were the victim of a tractor-trailer truck accident in Montgomery, Alabama, you may recover compensation.
+A lawyer from our firm can help you identify the liable party, collect evidence to support your case, and negotiate a settlement or take your case to trial.

-Experienced Montgomery truck accident attorneys can help you understand your rights, options, and the next steps you should take.
+Our experienced Montgomery truck accident lawyer can help you understand your rights, options, and the next steps you should take.
 We know you are going through an extremely difficult time, whether you or a loved one was the victim.
 We are here to help.

 Building a Case Against the Liable Party After a Montgomery Truck Accident